+What conclusions can you draw from this paper?
 Summarize key ideas explored and developed.

-- 2 F. Congruency of Proposal and Paper

-- 10 G. Organization and Mechanics of the Paper
+15 F. Organization and Mechanics of the Paper

 - 1. APA style and format, e.g., no abstract is required, reference list, use headings in body of paper.

 - 2. Cohesive organization of ideas.
 Paragraphs form units of thought, and links between paragraphs provide smooth transitions.

+- 3. Congruency of proposal and paper.

-- 4 1.
-Sentence structure
+- 1. Sentence structure

 - 2. Grammar

 - 3. Spelling

 - 4. Punctuation